renatabiniek/moodbox/README.md

 * Wireframes

   Low fidelity mock-ups were made using [Balsamiq](https://balsamiq.com/wireframes/) to help plan and visualise the navigation design, placement of information, features, relationship between the content and usefulness.
-They were created for 3 main screen sizes: mobile, tablet and desktop.
+They were created for mobile and desktop screen sizes.

   The project was developed from initial wireframes and some modifications were made during the development process to assure better usability, and sufficient content.
   Blocks of text had been moved around, a home page image, login status icon and a category page have been added.